Pylons/substanced/docs/cataloging.rst

 More than one catalog can be added to a site, but typically there's only one, in the root folder.

 Once you've added a catalog, you can begin to add indexes to it.
-As of this writing, there is no way to add indexes to a catalog using the SDI.
-It must be done via code.

-The easiest way to do this is to use a combination of the :func:`~substanced.catalog.add_catalog_index` method of the Configurator and the :meth:`~substanced.catalog.Catalog.update_indexes` method of a catalog object.
+You can add an index via the SDI by visiting the catalog and choosing an index type from the dropdown.
+But another way to do this is to use a combination of the :func:`~substanced.catalog.add_catalog_index` method of the Configurator and the :meth:`~substanced.catalog.Catalog.update_indexes` method of a catalog object.

 :func:`substance.catalog.add_catalog_index` adds candidate indexes of a particular name, type, and category.
 It doesn't actually add an index to a